jrpotter/notebook/notes/set/graphs.md

 %%ANKI
 Basic
-In terms of edges, what is the length of a path?
+In terms of edges, what is the length of a walk?
-Back: The number of edges specified in the path.
+Back: The number of edges specified in the walk.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1710807788313-->
 END%%

 %%ANKI
 Basic
-In terms of vertices, what is the length of a path?
+In terms of vertices, what is the length of a walk?
-Back: One less than the number of vertices specified in the path.
+Back: One less than the number of vertices specified in the walk.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1710807788317-->
 END%%

 %%ANKI
 Basic
 Let $G = \langle V, E \rangle$ be a graph.
-A path of $G$ is said to contain what?
+A walk of $G$ is said to contain what?
 Back: Vertices and edges.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1710807788320-->